fortana-co/react-dropzone-uploader/docs/examples.md

 Customization functions that receive `(files, extra)` allow `inputContent` and `inputLabel` style to react to dropzone state.

+Also merges extra `fileUrl` field into file meta.

 ~~~js
 const ImageAudioVideo = () => {
   const getUploadParams = ({ meta }) => {